-This 'core' asset management plan is prepared to facilitate community consultation initially through feedback on public display of draft asset management plans prior to adoption by the Council/Board.
-Future revisions of the asset management plan will incorporate community consultation on service levels and costs of providing the service.
+This 'core' AM Plan is prepared to facilitate community consultation initially through feedback on public display of draft AM Plans prior to adoption by the Council/Board.
+Future revisions of the AM Plan will incorporate community consultation on service levels and costs of providing the service.
 This will assist the Council/Board and the community in matching the level of service needed by the community, service risks and consequences with the community's ability and willingness to pay for the service.